Another path

 Develop the critical thinking needed to navigate modern life with wisdom and fresh ideas.

-Enter The Discourses →Choose your starting point.
+Enter the Dharma →Choose your starting point.

 Three places to enter Ru-Yi, depending on what you're looking for today.